School and Community Tours of all Four Western District of Michigan Courthouses

 When Scheduling Courthouse tours:

 - All tours are scheduled by appointment only.
-(Tours are Wednesdays and Thursdays, 10 am to 12 pm).
+(Tours are Wednesdays and Thursdays, between the hours of 10am and 12pm).

 - You will be required to go through security (magnetometer and x-ray machines) and all individuals will need to have identification.

 - Weapons or sharp objects that could be used as weapons are also strictly prohibited.